ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/upgrading-to-older-versions/index.md

 ---
-title: "Upgrade to Older Versions"
+title: "Upgrading to Older Versions"
 ---

 Refer to the release notes of the previous version for breaking changes and deprecations.